thoughtbot/ember-cli-rails/README.md

 The reason build/deploy times were slow is because ember uglified the JS and then added the files to the asset pipeline.
-Rails would then try and uglify the JS again, and this would be considerable slower than normal.
+Rails would then try and uglify the JS again, and this would be considerably slower than normal.

 ## Additional Information